watahani/authlete-sdk-playground/README.md

 | AUTHLETE_CLIENT_CERTIFICATE | Client certificate | No |
 | AUTHLETE_API_VERSION | Authlete API version | No |

+In this sample, for SDKs that support loading configuration from environment variables, that functionality is used.
+For SDKs that do not have such functionality, the client is instantiated by explicitly reading the following environment variables:

+- AUTHLETE_BASE_URL
+- AUTHLETE_SERVICE_APIKEY
+- AUTHLETE_SERVICE_APISECRET
+- AUTHLETE_SERVICE_ACCESSTOKEN
+- AUTHLETE_API_VERSION

 ## Customizing the Environment

 Each language environment can be customized by modifying the corresponding files: